ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Follow next instructions:

-1. Create new copy of folder ``simpleserial-base`` like you did in previous tutorial task.
+1. Create new copy of folder ``simpleserial-base`` like you did in previous tutorial task and keep it in the same folder than original.
 You can rename it for example ``simpleserial-base-task-1b`` or anything you want.

 2. Next, we will modify the copied simpleserial example that it performs different basic operations.
 Make next modifications to code: